 1 tablespoon Sriracha sauce, or chili sauce

 2 tablespoons canola oil, or other neutral oil, divided

 1 14-ounce package extra firm tofu, drained and cubed

 1. In a large heatproof bowl, add the rice noodles and pour boiling water to cover.
 Let stand for about 10 minutes, until soft.
 Then drain, rinse and set aside.

-2. With a noodle peeler, make noodles with the zucchini (time saving tip: you can buy them store bought if desired, but I like to make them fresh).
+2. With a noodle peeler, make noodles with the zucchini (time-saving tip: you can buy store bought if desired, but I like to make them fresh).
 Set aside.

 3. In a small bowl, whisk together the tamarind, fish sauce, soy sauce, brown sugar and Sriracha sauce.
 Set aside.

 4. In a large saute pan heat 1 tablespoon canola oil until almost smoking.
 Add the tofu in a single layer and cook until golden on both sides, about 7 minutes total.
 Remove the tofu from the pan and set aside.